gongahkia/sea-kayak/README.md

 # `Sea Kayak`

-A Web App that serves you one piece of legal news a day.
+A Web App that serves you one piece of Singaporean Legal News a day.

 ## Rationale